 The electoral register is a list of people who are registered to vote which is maintained by the elections team at your local authority.
-Between mid-August and mid-November registration forms are sent to every house in the county to update the register, a process known as the annual canvass.
+Usually between mid-August and mid-November registration forms are sent to every house in the county to update the register.
+However, in 2013 this will happen between mid-October and January 2014.
+This process is known as the annual canvass

 You should register to vote if you are:

 - 16 or over (you cannot vote until your 18th birthday);

 - a British or commonwealth citizen ; or